 Collecting data over time from a range of sources permits statistical statements to be made about the distribution of targeted pathogens within the target population.
 The target population is all units of a commodity available at the wholesale level in a participating State during a defined timeframe (e.g., 1 year).
-The extension of statistical statements to the distribution of microorganisms within the inferential population (the entire amount of the commodity actually consumed by the U.S. public during the same timeframe) requires that strong assumptions be made about the relationship between the participating States and the United States. as a whole, and between the wholesale and point-of-consumption levels.
+The extension of statistical statements to the distribution of microorganisms within the inferential population (the entire amount of the commodity actually consumed by the U.S. public during the same timeframe) requires that strong assumptions be made about the relationship between the participating States and the U.S. as a whole, and between the wholesale and point-of-consumption levels.
 Nevertheless, because the States that participate in MDP fully represent the U.S. inferential population, and many microorganisms may enter the food supply at or before the wholesale level, the MDP is a useful and defensible baseline survey.

-Cantaloupe, leaf and romaine lettuce, tomatoes, and green onions remained in the program at 2005 levels.
-Based on consultations with FDA, alfalfa sprouts were introduced in 2006 replacing cilantro and parsley, which were treated as a single commodity in 2005.
-These crops were selected because they are highconsumption fruit and vegetables in the U.S. diet, are often consumed raw, and have been implicated in outbreaks.
+Alfalfa sprouts, cantaloupes, green onions, and tomatoes remained in the program at 2006 levels.
+Based on consultations with FDA, fresh pre-cut bagged lettuce was introduced in 2007 replacing leaf and romaine lettuce.
+The five commodities were selected because they are high-consumption fruit and vegetables in the U.S. diet, are often consumed raw, and have been implicated in outbreaks.
 All samples in a State are collected on the same day or within a 2-day interval.
-Samples from a site consist of three individual units of produce generally collected from the same container.
+The samples of cantaloupes and tomatoes collected from a site consist of three individual units of produce generally collected from the same container.
+Fresh pre-cut bagged lettuce and alfalfa sprouts samples generally represent individual samples.
 Inferences cannot reasonably be made from the sample units to the lots from which they originate because the units do not provide enough information to generate statistically reliable lot estimates.
-Nevertheless, statistical methods can be applied to make whole target-population inferences from the data and to compare these inferences over time.
+Nevertheless, statistical methods can be applied to make whole-target-population inferences from the data and to compare these inferences over time.